Alfresco/docs-alfresco/content-services/5.2/develop/reference/java-foundation-ref.md

 # User displayed string for the rule service functional area

-ruleservice.error=There has been an error executing rule {0}. ruleservice.confimation_all=All rules have been executed.
+ruleservice.error=There has been an error executing rule {0}. ruleservice.confirmation_all=All rules have been executed.
 ```

 Before a resource bundle can be used by the repository it must be registered.
 Suitable methods are provided by the